- FEATURED PRODUCTS

 Are there any considerations when wiring the batteries in parallel?

-Yes - the maximum configuration is 4 parallel strings of 4 series batteries (16).
+Yes - for the HLX series batteries, the maximum configuration is 4 parallel strings of 4 series batteries (16).
 In addition, when adding another parallel row of batteries to an existing one, it is important to maintain all parallel series strings within 0.2V of each other.
 Before adding a new row of batteries to an existing one, charge all batteries to 100% first.

 Can I mix and match models or brands?